smack-logo

-Importing content without a plugin can potentially cause issues with theme or other plugins, and break the functionality or design issues.
-It is also increase the risk of security vulnerabilities if the content with malicious code or scripts get injected while importing.
+Be aware that importing content without a plugin may cause compatibility issues with themes or plugins, potentially breaking your website’s design or functionality.
+It also increases the risk of security vulnerabilities if the content with malicious code or scripts gets injected while importing.

-Do you want to import a bunch of posts into your site but don’t want to do it manually one by one?
-Well, you’re in luck because I have a solution for you!
+Looking to import multiple posts into your WordPress site without manually adding them one by one?
+Here’s a solution for you!

 Here’s how you can use this function: